opentelekomcloud-docs/scalable-file-service/umn/source/management/managing_sfs_turboobs_storage_interworking.rst

    The system retains the latest 1,000 task records.
 Earlier records will be deleted automatically.

 #.
 Above the storage backend list, click **View Task Status**.
 #.
 View the task records about export tasks.
-Click |image1| to the right of the status to view the number of failures or success times.
+Click |image1| to the right of the status to view the number of failures or successful executions.
 #.
 In the search box in the upper right corner, enter the status, type, or creation time to filter tasks.

 FAQs
 ----

--  In what cases will SFS Turbo evicts data?
+-  In what cases will SFS Turbo evict data?

-   For the files imported from OBS to SFS Turbo, if they not accessed within the configured eviction duration, they will be evicted.
+   For the files imported from OBS to SFS Turbo, if they are not accessed within the configured eviction duration, they will be evicted.

    For the files created in SFS Turbo, they will only be evicted when they have been exported to OBS and meet the eviction rule.
 If they have not been exported, they will not be evicted.